King and Empire Alliance

 The King and Empire Alliance (KEA) was an Australian conservative-monarchist political organisation that operated in the early 1920s.
 Originally established as the United Loyalist Executive (ULE) (a coalition of loyalist leagues and patriotic societies in Queensland) around 1919, the organisation changed its name to the King and Empire Alliance in mid-1919 before being formally launched on 19 August 1920 at the Sydney Town Hall.
 (Note: Cited as 19 July 1920 by Matthew Cunningham.)

+History

 The KEA's founding was attended by many conservative politicians and prominent military figures, and backed by The Sydney Morning Herald.
 Described as being founded “amidst scenes of extraordinary enthusiasm”, British Brigadier general John Vaughan Campbell said the KEA was “very much on the lines” of the “Fascisti movement in Italy.”
 Having a peak membership around 10,000 in 1922, its strongest support came from rural New South Wales.

 The KEA's goal was to 'prevent the spread of disloyal doctrines, to counteract and destroy the malign influence of disloyalists, and to build up and maintain a healthy national sentiment for the consolidation of the Empire, and for the advancement of our own Commonwealth.'